ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 ### Naming of processing modules
 In NWB:N version [ver], optional [ProcessingModules](https://nwb-schema.readthedocs.io/en/latest/format.html#sec-processingmodule) will be added to increase standardization of processing module names.
 These names mirror the extension module names: "ecephys", "icephys", "behavior", "ophys", "misc".
-If appropriate, we encourage the use of these defaults.
-There may be some cases when deviating from this pattern is appropriate.
-For instance, if there is a processing step that involves data from multiple modalities, or if the user wants to compare two processing pipelines for a single modality (e.g. different spike sorters).
-In cases like these, you may create `ProcessingModules` with custom names. `ProcessingModules` are themselves neurodata_types, and the other rules for neurodata_types also apply here.
+We encourage the use of these defaults, but there may be some cases when deviating from this pattern is appropriate.
+For instance, if there is a processing step that involves data from multiple modalities, or if the user wants to compare two processing pipelines for a single modality (e.g. different spike sorters), you should create `ProcessingModules` with custom names. `ProcessingModules` are themselves neurodata_types, and the other rules for neurodata_types also apply here.

 ## Unit (of measurement)